glaurent/XIBInStoryBoardExample/README.md

 ## Example 2

 `Mutant1ViewController` and `Mutant2ViewController` both derive from `BaseViewController` and will load either `CustomView1.xib` or `CustomView2.xib` according to the value of their `mutableViewNibName` property.

+This sample was greatly facilitated by [this blog post by Silvio Gutierrez](https://www.silviogutierrez.com/blog/combining-storyboards-and-xibs-xcode/).